jc-bao/diffuser-control-tutorial/README.md

 ![diffusion examples](figs/dalle.png)

-The key component of the diffusion model is the score function, which is the gradient of the log probability of the data.
-Compared with directly learning the distribution, learning the score function given different noise levels is easier and more stable.
+The key component of the diffusion model is the score function, which is the noise direction that can be used to update the sample to match the distribution.
+By learning the score function, the diffusion model can generate samples from the given distribution.

 $$
 \boldsymbol{x}_{i+1} \leftarrow \boldsymbol{x}_i+c \nabla \log p\left(\boldsymbol{x}_i\right)+\sqrt{2 c} \boldsymbol{\epsilon}, \quad i=0,1, \ldots, K